someengineering/fixinventory/docs/source/manual/cleanup.rst

     To remove all clean marker on all ressources you can use ``desired clean=true  | set_desired clean=false``.

-Deletion of resources via resoto is done in two phases.
+Deletion of resources via Resoto is done in two phases.

 #. :ref:`mark_resources_for_deletion`
 #. :ref:`delete_the_actual_ressources`